Carbonara alla vignarola

 There are also a few additional details to bear in mind:

 First, this recipe uses less cheese than you would for a typical carbonara, so as not to overwhelm the flavor of the vegetables.
-If you’re a cheese maven, you can always add more or top the dish with a good helping.
+If you’re a cheese maven, you can always add more or top the dish with a good sprinkle.

 Second, make sure to slice your artichokes very thin, as large wedges would make for awkward eating with pasta (especially ribbon pastas if you’re using one).